PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image64.png" width=100% />

-Click on the back arrow to return to the Power BI Tenants page.
+Click on the back arrow to return to the **Power BI Tenants** page.

 <img src="Images\ReadMe\media\image65.png" width=100% />

-You can examine the other tenants as well if you're interested.
+If you're interested, you can examine the details of other tenants as well.

 ### Embed Reports